-■ 2 Gigabit Copper/SFP (Mini-GBIC) combo port:
+■ 2 Gigabit Copper/SFP (mini-GBIC) combo port:

-The Industrial switch has two auto-detected Giga port-UTP/STP/Fiber combo ports.
+The Industrial switch has the auto-detected Giga port-Gigabit Copper/SFP combo ports.
 The Gigabit Copper (10/100/1000T) ports should use Category 5e or above UTP/STP cable for the connection up to 1000Mbps.
+The small form-factor pluggable (SFP) is a compact optical transceiver used in optical communications for both telecommunication and data communications.
 The SFP slots supporting dual mode can switch the connection speed between 100 and 1000Mbps.
 They are for connecting to the network segment with single or multi-mode fiber.
-You can choose the appropriate mini-GBIC module to plug into the slots.
-You can use proper multi-mode or single-mode fiber according to the used SFP module.
-With fiber optic, it transmits speed up to 1000 Mbps and you can prevent noise interference from the system and transmission distance up to 110 km, depending on the mini-GBIC module.
+You can choose the appropriate SFP module to plug into the slots.
+Then use proper multi-mode or single-mode fiber according to the used SFP module.
+With fiber optic, it transmits at speed up to 1000 Mbps and you can prevent noise interference from the system; the transmission distance depending on the mini-GBIC module is up to 110 km.